incoming webhooks

 Ease of integration It does not require programming skills.
 Many systems allow you to configure automations where the user only has to enter a URL, and the system is responsible for making the call by passing a JSON with specific information.
 It is more complex and may require programming skills, as it is necessary to adapt the information that is sent along with the request to a specific format.

-Create a new webhook incoming
+Create a new inbound webhook

 How to access incoming webhooks